-The proposed main scheme may have a negative impact on all working age single people and couples who are recipients of Council Tax Reduction regardless of their sexual orientation.
+The proposed changes to the scheme will have the same level of impact on all working age single people and couples who are recipients of Council Tax Reduction regardless of their sexual orientation.
 We have no data on the sexual orientation of Council Tax Reduction claimants locally and at this moment we consider that the impact is unlikely to be disproportionately greater on recipients with different sexual orientations.
 However, national data demonstrates that some Lesbian, Gay or Bisexual people experience higher levels of disadvantage and financial exclusion than other groups and therefore may face greater difficulties in responding to the changes, for example by finding work.
 For the 2012/13 scheme, specific consultation was carried out with the Blackpool, Wyre and Fylde LGBT Forum.